zapier/visual-builder/docs/_partners/integration-quality.md

 ### What we have learned

 Spikes in errors should be monitored as leading indicators of problems users are facing within your integration.
-The more descript and thorough [error handling](https://platform.zapier.com/cli_docs/docs#error-handling) your API and integration have in place, the easier it will be for users to resolve their own issues and for Zapier’s support team to assist with debugging.
+The more descriptive and thorough [error handling](https://platform.zapier.com/cli_docs/docs#error-handling) your API and integration have in place, the easier it will be for users to resolve their own issues and for Zapier’s support team to assist with debugging.

 ### Best Practices